 The league started with ten teams and has seen rapid expansion since 1996, steadily adding teams since 2005.
-We now have 26 teams in Major League Soccer, 23 in the United States and 3 in Canada, divided into two conferences: the Eastern Conference and Western Conference.
-There will be more expansion teams added in the following years with Austin FC in 2021, Charlotte FC in 2022, and Sacramento Republic FC and St. Louis City SC in 2023.
+We now have 28 teams in Major League Soccer, 25 in the United States and 3 in Canada, divided into two conferences: the Eastern Conference and Western Conference.
+More expansion teams will be added in the following years, with the Sacramento Republic FC and St. Louis City SC in 2023.

 - Atlanta United FC